rancher/docs/content/rancher/v2.x/en/installation/options/helm2/helm-rancher/_index.md

 The default is for Rancher to generate a CA and uses `cert-manager` to issue the certificate for access to the Rancher server interface.
 Because `rancher` is the default option for `ingress.tls.source`, we are not specifying `ingress.tls.source` when running the `helm install` command.

 - Set the `hostname` to the DNS name you pointed at your load balancer.
+- If you are installing an alpha version, Helm requires adding the `--devel` option to the command.

 ```
 helm install rancher-<CHART_REPO>/rancher \